UBCEnvision/UBCEnvision.github.io/_pages/recruitment.md

 <a name="BIOT"></a>
 <div align="center"><img src="/assets/images/recruitment/biot.png" alt="biotlogo" width="20%" height="auto"></div>

   Do you have a passion for the Chemical Arts?
 More importantly, do you like beer?
-UBC Envision BioT is recruiting now for all sub-teams: brewing, instrumentation and laboratory teams.
+UBC Envision BioT recruits for sub-teams: brewing, instrumentation and laboratory teams.

   Our focus is to develop craft brewing technologies and to create an automated brewing system with the ability to monitor and control process variables such as temperature and acidity in real-time.
 We make efforts to design and implement low-cost data monitoring and have our innovative techniques and advanced technology be applied to actual breweries to brew the perfect beer through various projects.